aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-feb-2014-.md

 the performance of the application.</p>
 <h4>Whole Program Analysis</h4>
 <p>The static OCaml analyszer is going quite well.
 Our set of (working) <a href="https://github.com/OCamlPro/ocaml-data-analysis/tree/master/test/samples">test samples</a> is growing in size and complexity.
 Our last improvement was what is called <strong>widening</strong>.
-What&rsquo;s widening ?
-Well, the main idea is &ldquo;when I go through a big loop 5000 times, I don&rsquo;t want the analyzer to do that too&rdquo;.
+What’s widening ?
+Well, the main idea is “when I go through a big loop 5000 times, I don’t want the analyzer to do that too”.
 If we take this sample test:</p>
 <pre><code class="language-ocaml">let () = for i = 0 to 5000 do () done
 </code></pre>
 <p>Without widening, the analysis would loop 5000 times through that
 loop.
-That&rsquo;s quite useless, not to mention that replacing 5000 by <code>Random.int ()</code> would make the analysis loop until max_int (2^62 times on a 64-bits computer) !
-Worse, let&rsquo;s take this code:</p>
+That’s quite useless, not to mention that replacing 5000 by <code>Random.int ()</code> would make the analysis loop until max_int (2^62 times on a 64-bits computer) !
+Worse, let’s take this code:</p>
 <pre><code class="language-ocaml">let () =
 let x = ref 0 in
 for i = 1 to 10 do